teknoir/teknoir.github.io/docs/avangard/application_management.md

 7. Lastly, click Deploy in the top right corner of the interface.

 The new version of the app, with the updated model, is now running on selected device(s).

+### Updating the Devstudio(devstudio) app
+Please learn how to deploy the Darknet (sustayn) app above, and this process is very similar.

+#### Updating the model and deploying a new version of the app
+The Devstudio app use Node-Red, an open source framework for low-code programming.
+The `flows.json` file

+Perform the following steps:
+* Upload all the necessary files to Cloudstorage*
+* Run a notebook to update the model
+* Deploy a new version of the app to selected device(s)

+> *Cloudstorage is the persistent object storage in the Teknoir Platform

+#### To import new flow file